esneyder/ng-firebase-chat/README.md

 Also, you have to create an account and project in google firebase to access firebase backend in your project.

 Please find the screenshots in screenshots folder to work with firebase.

+#Firechat enabled
+You can chat with your friends once you logged in through email/google/facebook account.